aatmmr/repo-crafter/AUTH_SETUP.md

 ### Environment Variables

-Set these environment variables to configure authentication:
+Set these environment variables to configure authentication and features:

 ```bash
 # Required: Your secret API key